 We aim to be the leading ecumenical organisation that inspires, progresses and promotes Christian Health and Care Ministry (HCM) in Australia by:

 - Providing nurses working in faith communities with education, resources, professional standards, and networking opportunities;

-- faith communities with consultancy, resources and education to enable them to commence, nurture and sustain viable charitable health services;
+- Providing the faith community with resources, education and consultancy to enable them to commence, nurture and sustain viable health and care ministries;

 - an 'Introductory' Course/Conference opportunity annually